SEO & AEO

 Learn how to build a powerful internal linking strategy that passes authority to your key pages, improves crawlability, and helps Google understand your site structure.

-Need help implementing this?
-Talk to our team →Most businesses focus all their link-building energy on getting external backlinks, while ignoring one of the most powerful and fully controllable SEO levers: internal linking.
+Most businesses focus all their link-building energy on getting external backlinks, while ignoring one of the most powerful and fully controllable SEO levers: internal linking.
 Internal links — hyperlinks that connect one page on your website to another — are the architecture of your site's SEO authority.

 Internal links do three critical things: they help Google's crawlers discover all your important pages, they distribute "link equity" (ranking power) from high-authority pages to pages that need a rankings boost, and they help Google understand the topical relationships between your pages — establishing your website as an authoritative hub on a subject.